-Diligent was also developed in NZ but now offers services in 70 countries, according to their website: “Diligent Boards, used by 50% of the Fortune 1000, provides boards and executives with modern governance tools that allows the board to expand their reach outside the boardroom as well as meeting requirements such as distribution of board meeting materials in a secure environment".
-A fully priced offering.
+Diligent board portal software was also developed in NZ but now offers services in 70 countries, according to their website: “Diligent Boards, used by 50% of the Fortune 1000, provides boards and executives with modern governance tools that allows the board to expand their reach outside the boardroom as well as meeting requirements such as distribution of board meeting materials in a secure environment".
+It is a fully priced offering.

-I'm not claiming to be expert or unbiased in my appreciation of board software packages.
+I'm not claiming to be expert or unbiased in my appreciation of board management tools.
 However, I do know that more recent implementations should be easy to use (aka Xero) and less expensive.
-All software packages offer a demonstration upon request.
+All board software packages offer a demonstration upon request.
 My estimated time investment in getting up to speed with BoardPro was modest, with learning on the job.

 ABOUT THE AUTHOR